 When a team occupying Central Buff Point has gained 100 energy points, the Zone becomes deactivated immediately.
-The occupying team gains 2 HP Bags, and both teams' occupation energy becomes zero.
-The deactivated status of Central Buff Point will last for 90 seconds.
+The occupying team gains 2 HP Packs, and both teams' occupation energy becomes zero.
+The Central Buff Point cannot be reactivated for 90 seconds.
 Central Buff Point becomes activated again after 90 seconds.

-5.2.5 Sentry-Related Mechanism
+5.2.5 Mechanism Related to Sentry

 The barrel heat of Sentry's two Launching Mechanisms shall be calculated separately.
-When the total number of projectiles launched by two Launching Mechanisms has reached 750, the Launching Mechanism will be powered off.
+When the total number of projectiles launched by two Launching Mechanisms has reached 750, all Launching Mechanisms will be powered off.